 eSIM Supported Phones

-There is indeed the need for eSIMs in Nepal as soon as possible as supported devices are already here in the country.
-This will ensure innovative growth into the technology & its usage in the country.
+There is indeed a need for eSIMs in Nepal as supported devices are already here in the country.
+This will ensure innovative growth in the technology & its usage in the country.

-So, would you like to have an eSIM enabled device?
-What do you think about the eSIM launch in Nepal?
+So, would you like to have an eSIM-enabled device?
+Both NTC and Ncell have launched eSIM in Nepal finally, what do you think of it?
 Do write your thoughts below in the comment section.